katehu/katehu.github.io/models.md

 permalink: /models/index.html
 title: Models
 ---
-## A Z-estimation system
+A Z-estimation system

-I am interested in make model development more  "systematic", transparent, and accessible.
-My research is divided into two sub-research area.
+I am interested in making model development more systematic, transparent, and accessible.
+My research is divided into three sub-research area.

-1) develop a systematic theoretical tool for semiparametric and nonparametric model development to expediate the extension of existing models to new study designs.
+1) develop a systematic theoretical tool set for semiparametric and nonparametric model development to expediate the extension of existing models to new ancillary data, models, and study designs.

-2) create a system for a) everyone to build their own models; b) for scientists to bridge statistical and mechanical models, which can reveal and sometimes handle data issues that applied mathematicians sometimes ignore.
-Unlike  machine learning, I aim to let this system help people instead of machine to learn the causal structures behind phenomena and the extent of danger from various data issues.
+2) create a system and a platform for everyone to build their own models.
+Unlike  machine learning, I aim to let this system help people instead of machine to learn.
+To learn what? --- the causal structures behind phenomena and the limitation and sometimes danger from imperfect data.

+3) bridge statistical and mechanistic models, which can reveal and sometimes handle data issues that mechanistic modelers may ignore.

+*Theoretical tools to make semiparametric model development systematic and transparent* **Hu, J** "A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/>
+PhD Diss.*University of Washington ResearchWorks Archive* (2014).  <br/>
+<small> Chapter 1 & 2 lay out how to develop and extend semiparametric models systematically <small>

+Norman E. Breslow, Jie Hu, Jon A. Wellner <br/> “Z-estimation and Stratified Samples: Application to Survival Models” [link]  <br/>
+Lifetime Data Analysis, 21, 493-516 (2015)

-### Additive hazards model <a name="ah"></a>
+*Application Example: Additive hazards models <a name="ah"></a>*

+**Jie Hu**, Norman E. Breslow, Chan Gary, Couper David<br/>
+“Estimating Disease Hazard Differences from Case-Cohort Studies” [[link]](https://link.springer.com/article/10.1007/s10654-021-00739-3)<br/>
+*European Journal of Epidemiology*, Jun, 1-14 (2021). <br/>
+*<small> This article includes methods and software for improving inference precision by leveraging auxiliary variables.<small> <br/>

 An R package:<br/>
 **Jie Hu** "Fit Additive Hazards Models for Survival Analysis", CRAN - Package *addhazard* (2020). [[link1]](https://github.com/katehu/addhazard) [[link2]](https://cran.r-project.org/web/packages/addhazard/index.html)<br/>